 Pre-requisites of an effective leadership development program framework

 A recent study of 28,000 business leaders overseen by the Chief Learning Officer magazine, deduced that leadership development is a “high-touch”, “in-person” effort that primarily focuses on “soft skills”.
 For a leadership development program to address the top-rated leadership skills, it has to have a framework designed around these objectives.

-Some of the pre-requisites of an effective leadership development program framework are:
+Some of the pre-requisites of designing a leadership development program framework that is effective are:

 1. Setting the context